Meet the faces behind Pioneer Valley Books.

 EDITORIAL

-Editor-in-Chief Laura Angel keeps the editorial process churning with her eagle eye and consistent ‘can do’ attitude.
+Editor-in-Chief Laura Angel keeps the editorial process churning with her eagle eye and consistent "can do" attitude.
 When she isn’t focused on developing and editing PVB content, she can be found hovering around the industrial Keurig with her tea-buddies.
 In her time away from her role here, she enjoys yoga, reading, tea drinking, painting, and chasing after her five children.
 If she could have any superpower, she’d love to be able to fly, just like her favorite PVB character, Clarence the Dragon!

 Julia Richardson, Senior Editor, loves to read, so she's thrilled to get to be part of instilling a passion for reading in generations to come.
 She claims to be an open book, with nothing to hide.
 In a movie about her, she'd be played by Jennifer Lawrence, and the theme song would be "Let's Dance" by David Bowie.
 Her favorite literary character is Bilbo Baggins, and Daisy is the PVB character who's won her heart.
 The best piece of advice she's received came from her mother: "This too shall pass."